Leslie Van Houten: Re-trial

 Van Houten arrives at a courthouse for a hearing in December 1976.

-Van Houten was granted a retrial in 1977 due to the failure to declare a mistrial when Ronald Hughes, her lawyer, died.
+Van Houten was granted a retrial in 1977 due to the failure to declare a mistrial when her lawyer Ronald Hughes died.
 Her defense argued that Van Houten's capacity for rational thought had been diminished due to LSD use and Manson's influence.
 The jury could not agree on a verdict.
-According to what the jury foreman later told reporters, they thought it was difficult on the basis of the evidence to determine whether Van Houten's judgment had been unimpaired enough for a verdict of first degree murder rather than manslaughter.
+According to what the jury foreman told reporters, they thought it was difficult on the basis of the evidence to determine whether Van Houten's judgment had been unimpaired enough for a verdict of first degree murder rather than manslaughter.

 It was reported in the news media that because of time already served, Van Houten could go free that year if she was convicted of manslaughter.
 By law, prosecutors are not allowed to mention the possibility of the defendant being released on parole when arguing for a murder rather than manslaughter conviction because it is considered highly prejudicial to the defendant.

 Second re-trial

 The prosecution in 1970–71 had emphasized that the motive had nothing to do with robbery and the killers ignored valuable pieces of property.
-At Van Houten's second re-trial in 1978, the prosecution, who were now being aided by a specialist in diminished responsibility, altered the charges by using the theft of food, clothing and a small sum of money taken from the house to add a charge of robbery, whereby the felony murder rule tended to undermine a defense of reduced capacity.
+At Van Houten's second re-trial in 1978, the prosecution, who were being aided by a specialist in diminished responsibility, altered the charges by using the theft of food, clothing and a small sum of money taken from the house to add a charge of robbery, whereby the felony murder rule tended to undermine a defense of reduced capacity.
 She was on bond for six months before being found guilty of first-degree murder.
 Van Houten was given a life sentence that entailed eligibility for parole, for which the prosecutor said she would one day be suitable.